A look at COVID-19 vaccinations in Canada on Jan. 30, 2021

 New Brunswick is reporting 3,821 new vaccinations administered over the past seven days for a total of 14,257 doses given.
 The province has administered doses at a rate of 18.277 per 1,000.
 There were zero new vaccines delivered to New Brunswick for a total of 21,675 doses delivered so far.
 The province has received enough of the vaccine to give 2.8 per cent of its population a single dose.
 The province has used 65.78 per cent of its available vaccine supply.

-Saskatchewan is reporting 419 new vaccinations administered for a total of 35,091 doses given.
-The province has administered doses at a rate of 29.759 per 1,000.
-There were 2,366 new vaccines delivered to Saskatchewan for a total of 35,091 doses delivered so far.
+Saskatchewan is reporting 148 new vaccinations administered for a total of 35,239 doses given.
+The province has administered doses at a rate of 29.885 per 1,000.
+There were zero new vaccines delivered to Saskatchewan for a total of 35,091 doses delivered so far.
 The province has received enough of the vaccine to give 3.0 per cent of its population a single dose.
-The province has used 100 per cent of its available vaccine supply.
+The province has used 100.4 per cent of its available vaccine supply.

 The Northwest Territories are reporting zero new vaccinations administered for a total of 9,471 doses given.
 The territory has administered doses at a rate of 209.912 per 1,000.
 There were zero new vaccines delivered to the Northwest Territories for a total of 14,400 doses delivered so far.
 The territory has received enough of the vaccine to give 32 per cent of its population a single dose.
 The territory has used 65.77 per cent of its available vaccine supply.